Shilpa Shinde: Career

 In 2020, she appeared on Gangs of Filmistan and later quit.
 In December 2020, Shinde portrayed the role of Queen Meerawati in the web series Paurashpur.

 In 2022, Shinde participated in Jhalak Dikhhla Jaa 10.
 She was eliminated in Week 7, finishing at 12th place.

-In 2023 she played a cameo role of a lady cop ACP Naina Mathur in Sony SAB's Maddam Sir.
+In 2024, she participated in Fear Factor: Khatron Ke Khiladi 14 and finished at ninth position on 8 September 2024.